top of page

 FASD United (formerly NOFAS National Organization on Fetal Alcohol Syndrome)

-Resource for parents, caregivers, providers, educators, law enforcement, community stakeholders.
+Resource for people with an FASD, parents, caregivers, providers, educators, law enforcement, community stakeholders.

 "FASD United works to prevent prenatal exposure to alcohol, drugs, and other substances known to harm fetal development by raising awareness and supporting women before and during their pregnancy, and supports individuals, families, and communities living with Fetal Alcohol Spectrum Disorders (FASDs) and other preventable intellectual/developmental disabilities."